Heat Pump Maintenance Tips

 Most of us tend to take our heating, ventilation, and air conditioning (HVAC) systems for granted.
 As long as they are working, it’s easy to go on day after day without thinking about them.
 But, like most other things, taking care of your HVAC system through regular maintenance is critical to keeping it in good working order.

 Many Bend homeowners today have installed a heat pump to handle their heating and cooling needs.
 If you have a heat pump, you’ll want to be aware of some special considerations when it comes to regular maintenance issues.
-Our team at AccuAir Heating and Cooling offers the following information and tips to help.
+Our team at AccuAir Heating & Cooling offers the following information and tips to help.

 Heat Pump Basics